CartoDB/carto-python/examples/README.md

 - File [importSyncTable.py](https://github.com/CartoDB/carto-python/blob/examples/examples/importSyncTable.py).
 You would need to set the URL and the sync interval as input arguments.
 It displays the import status while the file is being imported.

-- File [userInfo.py](https://github.com/CartoDB/carto-python/blob/examples/examples/userInfo.py) displays information of the user (username, db_size_in_bytes, avatar_url, public_visualization_count, quota_in_bytes, base_url, number of tables, number of visualizations and the email address if the accout).
-Using the query `SELECT * FROM cdb_dataservices_client.cdb_service_quota_info()`, the file displays also the different states of the Data Services (geocoding, routing, isolines and data observatory quotas and used quota)
+- File [userInfo.py](https://github.com/CartoDB/carto-python/blob/examples/examples/userInfo.py) displays information of the user (username, db_size_in_bytes, avatar_url, public_visualization_count, quota_in_bytes, base_url, number of tables, number of visualizations and the email address if the account).
+It also displays also the different states of the Data Services (geocoding, routing, isolines and data observatory quotas and used quota)

 - File [mapInfo.py](https://github.com/CartoDB/carto-python/blob/examples/examples/mapInfo.py) displays all properties of single map.